coq/repo-8.5/README.md

 # Coq Repository (disabled)
 This repository is disabled because in OPAM dependencies are expressed using the `depends` keyword instead of having one repository per Coq version.
+See the `repo-coqs` to add Coq development versions.

 The repository for stable Coq 8.5 packages.
 Powered by [OPAM](http://opam.ocamlpro.com/).